ali-gut/Kiroween-Submission/README.md

 <pre>
 # Witch Chat Interface - AI-Powered Multi-Client Chat Application

+AFTER CLONE, DELETE THE '-' in front of .kiro and other kiro workfolders so kiro can use them.
 ALL ASSETS ARE AI GENERATED AND ANY RESEMBLANCE ARE COINCIDENCE MUSIC USED IS NOT COPYRIGHTED
 A mystical-themed, real-time AI chat application with video call integration, document context awareness, and multi-client collaboration features.